astronautlevel2/FontTool/README.md

 ## License / Credits
 * `FontTool.py` is under the MIT license.
-* All other tools (makerom, ctrtool, and 3dstool) are under their respective licenses
+* All other tools (make_cia, ctrtool, and 3dstool) are under their respective licenses

 HUGE thanks to ihaveamac for teaching me a lot of things and then bearing with my noob questions